Scott-Vincent Borba: Career

 In 2007, Borba published a book, Makeup for Dummies.
-That year Anheuser-Busch signed a deal with BORBA for marketing and distribution of BORBA Skin Balance Waters and the powdered form of the line, Aqua-Less Crystallines.
+In the same year, Anheuser-Busch signed a deal with BORBA for marketing and distribution of BORBA Skin Balance Waters and the powdered form, Aqua-Less Crystallines.

 Borba published his second book, Skintervention: The Personalized Solution for Healthier, Younger, and Flawless-Looking Skin, in January 2011.
 By this time he had become a celebrity esthetician, helping models improve the appearance of their skin for public appearances.
 His most widely publicized work was a $7000 HD Diamond and Ruby facial he gave Mila Kunis for the 2011 Golden Globes.